Charmian London: Early life

 "Clara" Charmian Kittredge was born to poet and writer Dayelle "Daisy" Wiley and California hotelier Willard "Kitt" Kittredge at a railroad outpost south of Los Angeles.
 Her mother died in 1877 when Charmian was six years old.
 Charmian's father sent her to Oakland, California, where she was raised by her aunt, Ninetta "Netta" Wiley Eames and husband Roscoe Eames, who had no children of their own.
-A nationally acclaimed writer and editor, Netta Wiley taught Charmian at home, emphasizing literature, the fine arts, and piano.
+A writer and editor, Netta Wiley taught Charmian at home, emphasizing literature, the fine arts, and piano.
 A business manager, Eames taught her shorthand, typing and accounting.

 When the Eames household moved to Berkeley, California, Charmian became exposed to leaders in the Arts and Crafts movement, which shaped her aesthetics.
 Lectures given by University of California professors introduced her to modern literature and philosophy.
 She also was a part of the intellectual circle that surrounded the Overland Monthly.
 In 1897, she participated in a three day horseback ride to Yosemite, where she joined a group of celebrated scientists, painters, photographers, political leaders, and founders of the Sierra Club.
 Believing in free love, the Eameses encouraged an attitude toward sexuality as pleasurable and guilt-free.
 By adolescence, Charmian was typical of the New Woman emerging to counter traditional feminine roles.

 Charmian inherited funds from both sides of her family.
 These enabled further education at Mills College, where she concentrated on a non-degree program of literature, the arts, and philosophy.
 She also worked as secretary to the school's co-founder and later president, Susan Tolman Mills.
 In the 1890s, she worked for Harding and Forbes, a shipping firm in San Francisco, California, during a time when middle-class women stayed at home and few women worked in offices.
 She learned photography and published some images.
 An avid horseback rider, she created a split skirt to ride astride, this during a time women rode sidesaddle.
 She also accompanied vocalists and string players at local concerts.
 She befriended Grace Hudson, and posed for some of her artwork.
 A European tour in 1901 furthered her appreciation of the fine arts and music.
 Before traveling to Europe, she visited Mt.
 Desert Island, to meet the Kittredge side of her family.